appodeal/appodeal-qt-plugin/readme.md

 #### Manual ad caching

 ```
-Appodeal::cache(adTypes);
+AppodealAds::cache(adTypes);
 ```

 You should disable automatic caching before SDK initialization using setAutoCache(adTypes, false).

-To cache interstitial use Appodeal::cache(Appodeal::INTERSTITIAL)
+To cache interstitial use AppodealAds::cache(AppodealAds::INTERSTITIAL)

-To cache skippable video use Appodeal::cache(Appodeal::SKIPPABLE_VIDEO)
+To cache skippable video use AppodealAds::cache(AppodealAds::SKIPPABLE_VIDEO)

-To cache rewarded video use Appodeal::cache(Appodeal::REWARDED_VIDEO)
+To cache rewarded video use AppodealAds::cache(AppodealAds::REWARDED_VIDEO)

-To cache non-skippable video use Appodeal::cache(Appodeal::NON_SKIPPABLE_VIDEO)
+To cache non-skippable video use AppodealAds::cache(AppodealAds::NON_SKIPPABLE_VIDEO)

-To cache interstitial and video use Appodeal::cache(Appodeal::INTERSTITIAL | Appodeal::SKIPPABLE_VIDEO)
+To cache interstitial and video use AppodealAds::cache(AppodealAds::INTERSTITIAL | AppodealAds::SKIPPABLE_VIDEO)

 #### Enabling or disabling automatic caching

 ```
-Appodeal::setAutoCache(adTypes, false);
+AppodealAds::setAutoCache(adTypes, false);
 ```

 Should be used before SDK initialization

-To disable automatic caching for interstitials use Appodeal::setAutoCache(Appodeal::INTERSTITIAL, false)
+To disable automatic caching for interstitials use AppodealAds::setAutoCache(AppodealAds::INTERSTITIAL, false)

-To disable automatic caching for skippable videos use Appodeal::setAutoCache(Appodeal::SKIPPABLE_VIDEO, false)
+To disable automatic caching for skippable videos use AppodealAds::setAutoCache(AppodealAds::SKIPPABLE_VIDEO, false)

-To disable automatic caching for rewarded videos use Appodeal::setAutoCache(Appodeal::REWARDED_VIDEO, false)
+To disable automatic caching for rewarded videos use AppodealAds::setAutoCache(AppodealAds::REWARDED_VIDEO, false)

-To disable automatic caching for non-skippable videos use Appodeal::setAutoCache(Appodeal::NON_SKIPPABLE_VIDEO, false)
+To disable automatic caching for non-skippable videos use AppodealAds::setAutoCache(AppodealAds::NON_SKIPPABLE_VIDEO, false)

 #### Triggering onLoaded callback twice

 ```
-Appodeal::setOnLoadedTriggerBoth(adTypes, true);
+AppodealAds::setOnLoadedTriggerBoth(adTypes, true);
 ```

 Currently supported only for interstitials

-setOnLoadedTriggerBoth(Appodeal::INTERSTITIAL, false) - onInterstitialLoaded will trigger only when normal ad was loaded (default).
+setOnLoadedTriggerBoth(AppodealAds::INTERSTITIAL, false) - onInterstitialLoaded will trigger only when normal ad was loaded (default).

-setOnLoadedTriggerBoth(Appodeal::INTERSTITIAL, true) - onInterstitialLoaded will trigger twice, both when precache and normal ad were loaded.
+setOnLoadedTriggerBoth(AppodealAds::INTERSTITIAL, true) - onInterstitialLoaded will trigger twice, both when precache and normal ad were loaded.

 Should be used before SDK initialization.

 #### Disabling networks

 ```
-Appodeal::disableNetwork("networkName");
+AppodealAds::disableNetwork("networkName");
 ```

 Also, it’s possible to disable network only for specific ad types.

 ```
-Appodeal::disableNetwork("networkName", adTypes);
+AppodealAds::disableNetwork("networkName", adTypes);
 ```

 Available parameters: "amazon_ads", "applovin", "chartboost", "mopub", "unity_ads", "mailru", "facebook", "adcolony", "vungle", "yandex", "startapp", "avocarrot", "flurry", "pubnative", "cheetah", "inner-active", "revmob".